Overview

 Course content

-In this postgraduate engineering degree, you will study the taught modules in terms one and two, each term being 12 weeks of full-time study.
-Four modules are the same for both streams, and the other four will cover your elective specialism in either thermofluids or solid body mechanics.
-You then move on to your individual project and prepare your dissertation.
-This will be an advanced piece of research relevant to either fluid or solid engineering.
+In this postgraduate engineering degree, you will study the taught modules in terms one and two, each being 11 weeks of full-time study (10 teaching weeks plus one reading week in the middle of a term).
+Four modules are compulsory for both themes.
+In addition, you will choose and study three out of four modules in the elected theme, either Fluids Engineering or Solid and Structural Mechanics, as shown below.
+You then move on to your individual project, the final compulsory module, and prepare your dissertation.

 Compulsory

-- Advanced Modelling and DesignThis module aims to provide students with the ability to employ advanced numerical models for the analysis of complex engineering problems, and to reinforce the awareness of advances in, and constraints on, engineering design.
+- To provide students with the ability to employ advanced numerical models for the analysis of complex problems in engineering.

-- DissertationThe dissertation aims for students to complete and report on a soundly executed and constructed programme of investigation, analysis and research containing original work.
+- To complete and report on a soundly executed and constructed programme of investigation, analysis and research containing original work.

 Optional